MeridianGH/suitbot/README.md

 ### Heroku
 It is also possible to install and run the bot in Heroku.\
+Replace the domain in `dashboard.js` with the domain of you Heroku app.\
 Add your fork of this repository as a GitHub source, add the buildpacks listed below and place your config information with their respective name in the config vars.
 ```
 heroku/nodejs